UKCloud/documentation/articles/azure/azs-how-add-disks.md

 Write-Host "Virtual machine created successfully"
 ```

-## Using PowerShell to add disks to an existing VM
+## Adding a disk to an existing VM using PowerShell

-The following code will add new disks to VM's that already exists.
-It retrieves the VM from the resource group, modifies it and then updates it on the stack
+The following code adds a new disk to a VM that already exists.
+It retrieves the VM from the resource group, modifies it and then updates it on the stack.

 ```powershell
 # Retrieves the VM